renerocksai/aercbook/README.md

 XXX : aslkfjaslkdfjsadlkfslakdfj@gmail.com
 ```

-And by pressing `X` in the e-mail field, the long e-mail address will be
+And by pressing X in the e-mail field, the long e-mail address will be
 suggested as completion.

+**Please note:**

+- Everything is case-sensitive!

 ## Building it